pykale/pykale/examples/README.md

 ## Separate data and code

-To download by code or other ways to local directory rather than upload to GitHub.

-In general, we do not upload data to keep the repository size small.
+Instructions for getting data are with the specific examples.
+In general, we do not upload data here to keep the repository size small.
 All data in examples (so far) are from the public domain so they are downloaded into local directories rather than uploaded to GitHub.
 This is done by setting `.gitignore` (see line 7).
-If we do want to share data, the data should be external to the PyKale repository (Google drive is popular nowadays).
+If we do want to share data, the data should be external to the PyKale repository (Google drive is popular nowadays.
+More consistent ways of data sharing such as DOIs are under exploration).

-##

-Domain-specific development in three areas (to update)
+## Domain-specific development in three areas (to update)

 * `medim` Medical image analysis
   * Disease diagnosis on cardiac MRI (What data?)